8 Metrics to Watch to Ensure on Time Project Delivery

 Again, if you run out of money before your project is completed, it will inevitably make it more difficult to complete the job in a professional and timely manner.
 When projecting the overall anticipated cost, you should consult with someone with expertise in setting budgets for this type of project.
 That may or may not be your project manager.
 If you realize that your anticipated budget is too low, deal with it immediately.
 The longer you delay delivering bad news to your client, the harder it will be to collect the funds for payment at the last minute.

 Everyone works at a different pace.
 Each employee should take the time they need to do high-quality work.
 However, if one or more of your employees is lagging far behind their co-workers, then you may need to sit down with them to help them figure out how to accomplish their work in a more efficient manner and consequently, be more productive.
 Keep in mind that an employee who works a little slower is not necessarily lazy or incompetent.
 They may simply need help prioritizing their work, more instruction, or even just a person to help them find more efficient ways of getting things done.
-Set reasonable deadlines, provide employees with the support they need then watch them blossom.
+Set reasonable deadlines, provide employees with the support they need and employee recognition then watch them blossom.

 It doesn’t matter how quickly you complete a project.
 If your client is not satisfied with the result in the end, your effort is wasted.
 Be sure you understand your client’s expectations on the front end and that you are confident you can meet those expectations.
 Then check in regularly with the client to share your progress and obtain feedback.
 Log your conversations, expectations, and agreed-upon due dates in both your customer relationship management (CRM) tool and your project planning tool to hold everyone — employees and clients — to the same standard.